kaled-alshmrany/FuSeBMC/README.md

 <br /><br />

-* To compile the tool through the makefile:
+* To compile the tool through the FuSeBMC/FuSeBMC_instrument/makefile:

       make clean release